kaylaeickert/kaylaeickert/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on improving my life circumstances.
-I'm currently learning how to write code.
+I'm currently working on improving my life circumstances by learning how to write code.
 How to reach me: kayla.eickert@gmail.com
 Pronouns: She/Her
 Fun fact: I love to watch anything about cars.